 The Oaken End Forest Site @ Silverbell Wood is a private, car-camping, ONE-SITE-rental, with fantastic sunset, mountain views!
 1-6 campers welcome!
 A lounging deck with picnic table, provides mountain sunset views from a 2200ft elevation.
-Deck chairs, a small table and eyelets for slinging a hammock are provided.
-A short nature trail with small meditation deck, composting pit toilet, kitchen shelter, and fire ring with flip grill round out the camping space.
-The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, waterfalls, rafting, swimming, lakes, rivers, horseback riding and much more...
+Deck chairs and post eyelets for slinging a hammock are provided.
+Two out-and-back nature trails with decks/benches, composting pit toilet, kitchen shelter and fire ring with flip grill round out the camping space.
+The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, whitewater rafting, waterfalls, swimming, lakes, rivers, horseback riding, paddling, zipping and much more...

-Firewood and a fire ring with flip-top grill is provided.
+FIRE: A fire ring with flip-top grill is provided.
 Fires are only allowed within the fire ring.

-A mulched, open tent area is provided around the fire-ring with enough room for *at least* 2 large (4-person) tents OR several smaller tents.
+TENT SPACE: A mulched, open tent area is provided around the fire-ring with enough room for *at least* 2 large (4-person) tents OR several smaller tents.
 Particular tent pads are not designated.
-The tent area is more communal (ie. each tent does not have it's own secluded, private space.)
+The tent area is communal (ie. each tent does not have it's own secluded, private space.)
 Campers must bring their own tents.
 There is also enough space in the graveled parking/turn-around area for truck or car pop-up tents for two vehicles.

-A large deck (with a few chairs) next to the parking/tent area looks out onto a southwestern view of the Nantahala Range.
-The deck has posts with eyelets for a hammock.
+DECK: A lounging deck with chairs, next to the parking/tent area looks out onto a southwestern view of the Nantahala Range.
+The lounging deck has posts with eyelets for one hammock.

 - Check in: After 2PM